 - And the customer experience associated with paperless policies is better too.

 - We can't stress it enough: most modern customers don't want to deal in person or with paper.

 - They want instant access to documents and the ability to fill out paperwork or make a payment whenever it's convenient for them.

 That's where EasySend's no-code platform excels for insurance companies.
 No-code tools can:

 - Make data collection a breeze for customers and agents.
 From auto insurance applications to life insurance health questionnaires, no-code tools allow insurance customers a lightning-fast, private experience.

 - Collect electronic signatures, making it simple for customers who cannot — or would prefer not to — visit the agency in person.

 The end user’s experience is smooth and uncomplicated and feels less stodgy and uninspired.
-The switch to no-code tools makes most paperwork struggles and postage costs a problem of the past.
+The switch to a no-code platform makes most paperwork struggles, claimed postage costs a problem of the past.

-At EasySend, our no-code digital services can help insurance companies with secure e-signature services, claims settlement services, and customer service interactions ranging from auto insurance claims to pet insurance onboarding.
-Our mission is to make your customers’ experiences smoother, faster and more secure than ever before.
+At EasySend, our no-code platform and digital services can help insurance companies secure eSignature services, claim settlement services, and customer service interactions ranging from auto insurance claims to pet insurance onboarding.
+Our mission is to make your customers' experiences smoother, faster, and more secure than ever.